ktaylor63/southeast/site/content/articles/biologists-on-bases-fish-and-wildlife-joins-the-military.md

 ---
 title: 'Biologists on bases: Fish and Wildlife joins the military'
+description: 'Melanie Kaeser is embedded with the military at Tyndall Air Force Base.
+She patrols the pine forests and swampy wetlands as F-16s and F-22s maneuver overhead.
+Her mission: protect those in harm’s way &mdash; the gopher tortoises, the St. Andrews Beach mice and the Godfrey’s butterworts.'
 date: '2017-04-26'
 author: 'Dan Chapman, Public Affairs Specialist'
 type: feature